-The overall opinion of the Head of the Audit Partnership is that the Council's internal control environment is adequate and effective.
-This is based on the work undertaken by Audit Services during 2012/13 which is summarised in Audit Service's Annual report to the June Audit Committee.
+Informed by the work of the Head of the Audit Partnership our opinion is that the Council's internal control environment is adequate and effective.
+This is based on the work undertaken by Audit services during 2013/14 which is summarised in thie Annual Audit report.